StudioEtrange/tango/README.md

 ### Using environment files

-* You could create a user environment file for your app to set any available variables and put it everywhere.
+* You could create a user environment file for your app to set any available variables and put it in your $HOME` or elsewhere.
 By default it will be looked for from your home directory

     ```
     ./tango --app myapp --approot $HOME/myapp --env /foo/bar/myapp.env up